 The material of a rigid body is used to describe the physical properties it is made of.
-The Material class represents the material of a body.
+This is represented by the Material class.
 Each body that you create will have a default material.
-You can get the material of the rigid body using the RigidBody::getMaterial() method.
+You can get the material of the rigid body using the RigidBody:: getMaterial() method.
 Then, you will be able to change some properties.